Kyle Woodring: Death

-Woodring died on September 8, 2009 at his home in Lockport, IL as the result of suicide.
+Woodring died on September 8, 2009, at his home in Lockport, IL as the result of suicide.
 His brother, Kirk Woodring, posted the following information on Kyle's Facebook page: "Kyle struggled for most of his life with depression.
 At times his depression overwhelmed him.
 Despite all he had in his life, he was often unable to recognize his worth to the world.
-On September 8th he succeeded in committing suicide.
+On September 8th he died by suicide.
 I feel helpless and saddened to not have been able to help Kyle in his last hours.
 I'm sure many of you share this feeling of guilt.
 I also know that those truly intent on suicide rarely reach out once they are committed to the act.
 In fact the decision to act on these thoughts can bring about a sense of peace and calm.
 Depression is sometimes a terminal illness.
 I love my brother deeply and know how wonderful his life was.
 I will celebrate his light and know that the darkness is no longer present for him."

-On September 9, 2009 Survivor guitarist Frankie Sullivan wrote on his Facebook page "I am deeply saddened to have learned of the passing of my friend and one time Survivor Drummer Kyle Woodring.
+On September 9, 2009, Survivor guitarist Frankie Sullivan wrote on his Facebook page "I am deeply saddened to have learned of the passing of my friend and one time Survivor Drummer Kyle Woodring.
 He was the best of people and will be dearly missed by all.
 Godspeed Kyle."

 On September 10, 2009 Dennis DeYoung posted a picture of Woodring on his website with a message that read 'A gathering of angels appeared above my head.'
 In memory of my good friend Kyle Woodring.

 Memorial services were held for Woodring in late September, 2009 in East Lansing, Michigan and Chicago, Illinois.
 Those in attendance ranged from Kyle's childhood friends to many of the musicians he worked with over the years, including Dennis DeYoung, Robbie Fulks, Joan Hammel, Jan James, and others.

 In December 2009 his high school classmates established a fund in Woodring's name, which was later used to commission a composition by American composer Brian Balmages.
 The composition is for symphony and concert bands and is entitled "Backstage Pass," honoring Woodring and his career.
 The Mason High School Symphonic Band in Mason, Michigan premiered the composition May 17, 2015.
 The composition combines influences of jazz, theatrical and ambient music.
 According to Balmages, the composition "was one of the most challenging and gratifying for me as a composer.
 I really hoped to capture Kyle's life and musical influence."
 Balmages states that he drew from a musical theme that runs throughout Kyle's CD, "A Child's Gift" which is available on iTunes.